|Division||Description||2023 Suggested Themes||Chair(s)|

 The division seeks panels and papers grounded in women’s studies, feminist studies, Queer and LGBTQ+ studies, and related fields.

-For the 2022 AJS we are particularly interested in work exploring the intersections between Jews, Judaism, gender, sexuality and the following topics: language and translation; presentation and performance; race and ethnicity; locality, nationalism, ethnonationalism, and violence; bodies, embodiment, ability, and age; illness, medicine, and healing; innovative methods in gender and sexuality research; and comparative queer perspectives.
-Interdisciplinary panels are especially encouraged as are panels with participants of different seniority, including graduate students.
+For the 2023 AJS Conference, we are particularly interested in work exploring the intersections between Jews, Judaism, gender, sexuality and the following topics: language and translation; presentation and performance; race and ethnicity; locality, nationalism, ethnonationalism, migration, and violence; bodies, embodiment, ability, and age; illness, medicine, and healing; innovative methods in gender and sexuality research; and comparative queer perspectives.
+Interdisciplinary panels are especially encouraged.

 We are also interested in different modalities of presentation, including performances, as well as lightning sessions and round tables.
 Please reach out to us if you are thinking about new types of panels or are searching for panel participants and respondents.